Discount, Class D Discount and Exemptions

 If you are the only adult living in a property you may be entitled to a Single Person Discount which will reduce the amount you pay by 25%.
 If you want to apply for this discount, please log in to MyStalbans.

-Entitledto gives a list of people who are disregarded for Council Tax purposes.
+For a list of people who are disregarded for Council Tax purposes please visit Entitledto

 Council Tax may not be charged on certain properties.
 This is a called a Council Tax exemption.
 The following properties may qualify for a Council Tax exemption.